-Then click add to create the group.
+Then click Save to create the group.

-4.4.3 Creating Peering Servers
+6.5.2 Creating Peering Servers

 In the group created before, you need to add peering servers to route calls to and receive calls from.
-To do so, click on the Name of your created group in the section SIP Peering Groups.
+To do so, click on Details on the row of your new group in your peering group list.